mbazos/k8s-on-raspbian/README.md

 # Kubernetes on Raspbian Lite

 A simple guide to building a Kubernetes cluster with Raspberry Pi.
 I started by reading O`Rielly Kubernetes: Up and Running and the guide in there uses [Hypriot OS](https://blog.hypriot.com/) which I believe was before Raspbian supported cgroups to run containers.
-This guide is being written more for my self but is an opinionated combination of information from Kubernetes: Up and Running and Alex Ellis [k8s-on-raspian guide](https://github.com/alexellis/k8s-on-raspbian).
+This guide is being written for my own education and is a combination of information from Kubernetes: Up and Running and Alex Ellis [k8s-on-raspian guide](https://github.com/alexellis/k8s-on-raspbian).
 Alex Ellis did an excellent job with his [k8s-on-raspian guide](https://github.com/alexellis/k8s-on-raspbian) so please check it out.

 ## Credit/Sources
 [Alex Ellis](https://github.com/alexellis/)